-ARTICLE IV SITE PLAN REVIEW
+ARTICLE IV SITE PLAN REVIEW PROCEDURES AND STANDARDS

-SECTION 4.00 PURPOSE
+SECTION 4.00 SITE PURPOSE PLAN REVIEW

 1. Statement of Purpose.
 The purpose of site plan review is to provide for consultation and cooperation between the land developer and the Township in order to accomplish the developer's objectives in harmony with the existing and prospective use and development of adjacent properties.
-It shall be the further purpose of this Section to ensure that each proposed development and its components, appearance, and function is in compliance with this Ordinance, other Township ordinances, and state and federal laws.
+It shall be the further purpose of this Section to insure ensure that each proposed development and its components, appearance, and function is in compliance with this Ordinance, other Township ordinances, and state and federal laws.
 These purposes apply to development of previously unimproved sites; to the redevelopment, expansion, contraction or alteration of existing sites; and to the alteration or replacement of existing uses.